kilfour/QuickFuzzr/reference.md

 - Generates True or False.
 ### Bytes
 Use `Fuzzr.Byte()`.
-- The default fuzzr produces a `byte` in the full range (`0`-`255`).
+- The default Fuzzr produces a `byte` in the full range (`0`-`255`).
 - The overload `Fuzzr.Byte(int min, int max)` generates a value greater than or equal to `min` and less than or equal to `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - Throws an `ArgumentOutOfRangeException` when `min` < `byte.MinValue` (i.e. `< 0`).
 - Throws an `ArgumentOutOfRangeException` when `max` > `byte.MaxValue` (i.e. `> 255`).
-- When `min == max`, the fuzzr always returns that exact value.
+- When `min == max`, the Fuzzr always returns that exact value.
 - Boundary coverage: over time, values at both ends of the interval should appear.
 ### Chars
 Use `Fuzzr.Char()`.
 - The overload `Fuzzr.Char(char min, char max)` generates a char greater than or equal to `min` and less than or equal to `max`.
 - Throws an `ArgumentException` when `min` > `max`.
-- The default fuzzr always generates a char between lower case 'a' and lower case 'z'.
+- The default Fuzzr always generates a char between lower case 'a' and lower case 'z'.
 ### DateOnlys
 Use `Fuzzr.DateOnly()`.
 - The overload `Fuzzr.DateOnly(DateOnly min, DateOnly max)` generates a DateOnly greater than or equal to `min` and less than or equal to `max`.